Or Sasson: After Rio

-In 2018, he won the silver medal in the Zagreb Grand Prix.
-In 2019 he won the gold medal at the Tel Aviv Grand Prix, the silver medal at the Ekaterinburg Grand Slam, and the gold medal at the Budapest Grand Prix.
+Sasson won the silver medal in the 2018 Zagreb Grand Prix, the gold medal at the 2019 Tel Aviv Grand Prix, the silver medal at the 2019 Ekaterinburg Grand Slam and the gold medal at the 2019 Budapest Grand Prix.

 Sasson represents Israel at the 2020 Summer Olympics, competing at the men's +100 kg weight category.
 Sasson was drawn directly into the second round, where he again met Rinner, the only judoka to beat him in the last Olympics.
 Much like in 2016, the ten-time world champion and two-time Olympic champion Frenchman beat Sasson by a waza-ari, this time eliminating him from the individual competition.

-On 31 July 2020, Sasson won his shared second bronze medal as part of the Israel national judo Mixed team.
+On 31 July 2020 at the mixed team event, Sasson won his second Olympic bronze medal as part of the Israel national judo mixed team.